btray900/gargoyle/README.md

 # gargoyle

-This docker swarm is a containerized tool to check the [Openstack Security Guide](https://docs.openstack.org/security-guide/) checklist items in your environment.
+This docker-compose app is a containerized tool to check the [Openstack Security Guide](https://docs.openstack.org/security-guide/) checklist items in your environment.
 Each possible check ends in a Pass/Fail result which is streamed to an Elasticsearch cluster for dashboard analysis.
 A reporting component can produce PDF results for those who love hard copy.